ValSang016/Graph-based-Dynamic-Volatility-Forecasting/ReadMe.md

-# Volatility Prediction with GCN and RNN Models using Regime Detection
+# Volatility Prediction with GCN and RNN Models using Regime Detection and Non-linear/Linear causality

 This project implements and evaluates various deep learning models (GCN, LSTM, GRU) for predicting stock market volatility.
 It features a dynamic approach where models can be fine-tuned based on market regime changes detected using the Hurst exponent.